vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### Transfer
-Transfers lamports from one account to another.
+Moves lamports (Solana's native token) between accounts.
+This is one of the most common operations for basic financial transactions.

 ```rust
 use pinocchio::{